Preparing to Go

 The following are some important points you must take note of as part of your preparations to leave Australia.

-You should be clear about the differing responsibilities of Global Learning, your home faculty, your host university, and yourself.
+You should be clear about the differing responsibilities of Study Overseas, your home faculty, your host university, and yourself.

-- Global Learning: Global Learning facilitates your overseas experience.
+- Study Overseas: Study Overseas facilitates your overseas experience.
 We organise experiences, and communicate with institutions overseas, up to the point that students are permitted to deal with them directly.
-After this point, students generally contact Global Learning to request support letters and extensions to exchanges.
+After this point, students generally contact Study Overseas to request extensions to exchanges.

 - Your Faculty: Home faculties are the bodies awarding credit for their study overseas.
 As such, all academic enquiries (those about subjects being studied, unit values, questions about program details, etc) should be directed to the faculty awarding credit.